-Some viewers claim that this film hasn't aged well.
+Some viewers claim that "Caddyshack" (1980) hasn't aged well.
 However, they sure haven't tried to re-make it.
 That says a lot about what Hollywood thinks about the unique quality of this film.

 This is Ted Knight's movie.
 I know, I know, all anyone can talk about regarding "Caddyshack" is Bill Murray and Rodney Dangerfield and sometimes Chevy Chase.
 But Ted Knight makes this movie tick.
 I honestly think the man was one of the funniest actors of his day.
 Under-rated and typecast from the "Mary Tyler Moore Show," for sure, but a brilliant comedian.
 His slow burns, his raging outbursts, his comically pompous antics provide the perfect foil for everyone around him.

 This film is a classic, for sure.
 The process of writing and filming the script must have been about as unusual as ever in the history of Hollywood.
 All you had to do was write, "Groundskeeper Spackler goes out at night with rifle to hunt gopher" and you didn't need to write any more - Bill Murray knew what to do with THAT kind of scene.
 Or "Al Czervik shows up at the snooty country club for the first time and ...."
 Well, you don't have to put in any dialog for Rodney Dangerfield, he knew what jokes would work there better than any screenwriter possibly could.
 He even gets in a line about getting no respect at one point.

 You can think of "Caddyshack" as a contrast between fire and ice.
 There is the raging fire of Ted Knight and Rodney Dangerfield vs. the icy perfection of Chevy Chase and Bill Murray.
 Too much fire, and the movie would run completely off the tracks.
 Too much ice, and you would switch the channel.
 Just the right balance, and you have "Caddyshack."